wasabi-p/event-app/README.md

 1. Homepage - here you will be presented with a list of all the events currently on our system, by pressing them you will be able to see them in more detail.

-2. Loggin in - Use the tab naviagtion at the bottom of the page and press account, here you will be able to log in with an existing account/ Sign up/ sign in with Google
+2. Loggin in - Use the tab naviagtion at the bottom of the page and press account, here you will be able to log in with an existing account/ Sign up

 Test User Details:
 <br>